-Photos are courtesy of Town of Rocky Mountain House.
+Photos courtesy of the Town of Rocky Mountain House

 214 km to Calgary

 Approximately 6,933 residents

 Kindergarten to grade 12